s1vax/Meshtastic/README.md

 In short, what is OSINT? --> Open Source Intelligence (OSINT) is the legal collection, analysis, and processing of publicly available information to transform it into useful knowledge.
 This methodology encompasses data from the internet, social media, public records, and news outlets to investigate individuals, companies, or security threats.

-Note: The challenge is in Spanish, but you can translate it and complete it without needing a Meshtastic node.
+***NOTE***: The challenge is in Spanish, but you can translate it and complete it without needing a Meshtastic node.
+All you need is a device you can use to access the form and a strong desire to have fun.!

 👉 https://forms.gle/bTwt6tVbDUNSLwcEA